codership/documentation/galeracluster/source/kb/best/single-master-setup.rst

+.. cssclass:: kb-article

 =======================
 Single Master Setup
 =======================
 .. _`kb-best-single-master-setup`:

-In the event that a cluster uses only one node as a master, there are certain requirements (e.g., the slave queue size) that can be relaxed.
+If a cluster uses only one node as a master, there are certain requirements (e.g., the slave queue size) that can be relaxed.

 .. rubric:: Recommendations